robrich/angular-tutorial/src/chapters/chapter01-software-install.md

 ### Goals

-* Undersstand how to install the Angular Command Line (CLI)
+* Under stand how to install the Angular Command Line (CLI)
 * Setup your machine for the Workshop

 ### Windows Showing File Extensions